blimmer/cdk-datadog-integration/docs/classes/datadogintegrationstack.md

 **Returns:** *string[]*

-An array of validation error messages, or an empty array if there the construct is valid.
+An array of validation error messages, or an empty array if the construct is valid.

 ___